NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 In this manner, PWMs can be used to scan for motif matches against a reference DNA sequence.
 The ``matchPWM`` function from the ``Biostrings`` can be used to do that.
-Matches with greater that the set ``min.score`` will be called as predicted binding sites. ``min.score`` can be set as a fixed empiric number or as a character reflecting the percentage of the highest possible score.
+Matches with scores greater that the set ``min.score`` will be called as predicted binding sites.
+``min.score`` can be set as a fixed empiric number or as a character reflecting the percentage of the highest possible score.
 See the ``matchPWM`` function for more details.
 Let us try scanning for this motif against a given DNA string.

 .. container:: cell